ADA Voters (Americans with Disabilities Act)

 The El Paso County Clerk and Recorder’s Office is proud of our partnership with The Independence Center to facilitate voting for people with disabilities.
 The Independence Center is a nonprofit organization serving individuals with disabilities and their families to support independent living.

-The Independence Center operates as a highly accessible Voter Service and Polling Center (VSPC) with unique features for voters with disabilities.
+The Independence Center operates as a highly accessible Voter Service and Polling Center (VSPC) with unique features for voters with disabilities for designated elections.
 All of the VSPCs serving El Paso County are equipped with ballot marking devices that are ADA accessible where voters can vote in person.
 Click here to learn how easy the machine is to use.

-You may also vote in person.
-To vote in person, you must bring an acceptable form of ID to a designated voter service and polling center.
+To vote in person, you must bring an acceptable form of ID to a designated Voter Service and Polling Center.
 The deadline to vote in person is 7:00 PM on Election Day.